East Bay

 The East Bay is the eastern region of the San Francisco Bay Area and includes cities along the eastern shores of San Francisco Bay and San Pablo Bay.
 The region has grown to include inland communities in Alameda and Contra Costa counties.
 With a population of roughly 2.8 million in 2024, it is the most populous subregion in the Bay Area, containing the second- and third-most populous Bay Area counties of Alameda (1.7 million) and Contra Costa (1.1 million).

 Oakland is the largest city in the East Bay by population and the third largest in the Bay Area.
 The city serves as a major transportation hub for the U.S. West Coast, and its port is the largest in Northern California.
-Increased population has led to the growth of large edge cities such as Alameda, Concord, Emeryville, Fremont, Hayward, Livermore, Pleasanton, San Ramon, and Walnut Creek.
+Increased population has led to the growth of large edge cities such as Alameda, Concord, El Cerrito, Emeryville, Fremont, Hayward, Livermore, Pleasanton, Richmond, San Leandro, San Ramon, and Walnut Creek.